Bonemind/missme/README.md

 and communicate with the api.
 It will also display some info about where your backend is located.

 Lastly, cd into the `frontend` folder and run `npm i`.
 When this is done, you can deploy the frontend using `amplify publish` which will build and upload the frontend to AWS and display a link where it can be found.
+Before you can deploy the frontend you need to add hosting using the `amplify hosting add` command.

 ## Usage: